haoxiangsnr/Extremely-Low-SNR-Demo/README.md

 ![low_snr_demo](static/low_snr_demo.png)

-This project is a demonstration of the paper *A robust speech enhancement approach based on deep adversarial learning for extremely low signal-to-noise condition*.
+This repository is a demonstration of the paper *A robust speech enhancement approach based on deep adversarial learning for extremely low signal-to-noise condition*.

 ## Usage